The1stMartian/Pipeline-Examples/README.md

 - Standard removal of cell doublets<br>
 ![Singlets](./fc/singlets.jpg)

-### Step 5+: CD45+ gating for lymphocytes and subsequent two-color gating:
+### Step 5+: Two-color gating examples:
+- CD45+ gating for lymphocytes is a typical next step after singlet gating
-- Multiple gating steps use 2D gates<br>
+- Shown - an example 2-color gating step with gates for multiple quadrants<br>
 - This is an example of multiple gates applid to the same set of cells<br>
 ![Singlets](./fc/gating.jpg)

 ### Gating with Multiple Samples:
-- Example of reproducibility of the gating strategy across 46 samples<br>
+- Example of reproducibility of a 2-color gating strategy across 46 normalized samples<br>
 ![Singlets](./fc/manySamples.jpg)

 ### Dimensionality Reduction: tSNE (colors by cluster)
-- I tried dimensionality reduction with two different algorithms to see which performed better in terms of computation and distinguishing cell clusters (calculated separately of course).
+- I tried dimensionality reduction with two different algorithms to see which performed better in terms of computation time and distinguishing cell clusters (calculated separately of course).
 UMAP performed better than tSNS, in accordance with various reports.<br>
 ![Singlets](./fc/tsne.png)

 ### Dimensionality Reduction: UMAP (colors by cluster)